TypeScriptToLua/TypeScriptToLua.github.io/docs/publishing-modules.md

 When you are ready to publish:

-- Use `npm login` to cache your npm credentials.
 - Use `npm publish --dry-run` to see what files would be published without actually uploading anything.
 - Use `npm publish` to actually upload it.